Military industrial complex

 - [A] That the greedy congressman don't succumb to special interest and spend our money poorly buying votes.
 (Break the iron triangle).
 And resist the temptation to throw money at every program just because it sounds sound good.

-- [B] that we don't resort to borrowing so much from our future, even for needed programs of the day, that we borrow so much from our future that we bankrupt our own growth and harm our grandchildren.
+- [B] that we don't resort to borrowing so much from our future, that we bankrupt ourselves and harm our grandchildren (even for needed programs of the day)

 In 1961, we had about 3 Million active duty armed forces (183M population) (3).
-Today we have about 1.4M (303M pop), despite being involved in more global conflicts.
+In 2019 we have about 1.3M (327M pop), despite being involved in more global conflicts.
 So things got a lot better, not worse.
 A population adjusted graph for the size of our military would look like the following (or a little softer difference if you threw in reserves):

 How about dollars spent?
 He was warning about that as well as just influence(3).
-Well, in 1961 we were spending about 47% of total federal government spending on military spending, today it 18.6%.
-(Or as a percent of GDP it went from ≍10% to ≍5%).
-Again, trends got a lot better, even with the up-surge in Iraq & Afghanistan.
-The graph would look like:
+Well, in 1961 we were spending about 47% of total federal government spending on military spending, today it 15%.
+(Or as a percent of GDP it went from ≍10% to ≍3%).
+Again, trends got a lot better

 If we used his quote that 'military & security spending in 1961 exceeded corporate profits', and compared then to today, you see a similar result.
 Back then military spending (leaving out local and police/security) was about $42B, versus $54.2B in corporate profits (almost 1:1).
 Today, we spent $708.2B on the military compared to $1,500B+ in Corporate profits (1:2), or about 1/2 the size.